El Salvador prosecutors order arrest of ex-president Funes

 “It stands out that the (Attorney General’s Office) has only made incriminations without presenting a single piece of evidence against me,” Funes wrote.

+Melendez said that Funes stole $292 million from El Salvador’s mortgage bank, including millions carried out as cash in plastic garbage bags.

+Jorge Cortez, head of the Attorney General’s financial investigation unit, said that Funes’ partner, Guzman Siguenza used some of the diverted funds for cosmetic surgery in Beverly Hills.

 Funes held office from 2009 to 2014 as president for the leftist Farabundo Marti National Liberation Front, and has been living in exile in Nicaragua since 2016.
-He has alleged that the government of conservative party President Salvador Sanchez Ceren is trying to settle political scores in pursuing him.
+He has alleged that the government of President Salvador Sanchez Ceren, who is from the same party, is trying to settle political scores in pursuing him.

+Melendez said prosecutors had alerted Interpol that Funes was “a person of interest” and the government would seek his extradition from Nicaragua.

+Melendez declined to respond to Funes’ assertions that the moves against him were a political vendetta.

 Authorities said they captured Miguel Menendez, a coffee empresario and former president of the International Fairs and Conventions Center.
 Prosecutors allege he was one of the principle organizers of the diversion of funds.

-Note: This story has been corrected to say that El Salvador’s current president is from Funes’ party.